 Over feeding our pups is a common bad habit.
 Thinking the pup must be hungry when they beg or look at you with those adoring eyes imploring you to give them a treat?
-Put more food on top of that and what have you succeded at…perhaps a little weight gain here and there.
-Over time, your pup is more heftier than it should be.
+Put more food on top of that and what have you succeeded at…perhaps a little weight gain here and there.
+Over time, your pup is heftier than it should be.

 Most often a cup a day is more than sufficient.
 I get questions about the amount to feed the mature dog quite a lot.

 My first Veterinarian, Dr. Bob, taught me so very much about basics that guide me to this day.

 I had asked to have an x-ray on one of my mama’s to see how many babies she was having.
 Dr. Bob told me not to feed her after 6 the day before bringing her in.
 Well in the morning I felt sorry for her and let her have a few kibbles.
 When Dr. Bob told me it was difficult to determine how many babies after taking the X-ray, I asked why.
 He calmly said she has too much food in her and it blocks the view.
 I said I only gave a few kibbles.
 He showed me the x-ray.
 Her belly was full.
 It wasn’t full from the few kibbles I had given her.
 It was still full from the previous day’s meal.
 Her allowance per day was a cup.
 She had not eaten after 6 the night before.
 The few kibbles I gave her amounted to about 10 kibbles.